The Basics of Operating an RV for First Timers

 Have a Navigator

-In addition to using an RV-specific GPS, we also recommend having an adult passenger close by to help with navigation.
+In addition to using an RV-specific GPS, we also recommend having a passenger close by to help with navigation.
 This person can help decipher the GPS instructions if they happen to be unclear.
 They can also navigate you using the aforementioned trucker’s road atlas should the GPS be out of service for any reason.

 Avoid Steep Grades